 - Combine desktop and browser VPNs – Windscribe gives free users the option of using a standalone desktop VPN client or combining that client with a browser extension.
 This should make your web browsing even more private.

 - Single device – Free Windscribe users can connect a single device to the VPN.

 - Servers – Windscribe Limited users have a choice of 10 countries, which isn’t much when compared to the 60+ on offer for full users but still beats many competitors who may only set aside a single server for free users.

 Checking out the Windscribe free VPN security features

 All of those features are pretty good by the standard of free VPNs, but they would mean very little without decent encryption, protocols, and leak protection.
 So how does Windscribe do in these critical aspects?

 The Windscribe Limited edition is impressive where encryption is concerned, though.
 256-bit AES encryption is as good as you’ll find among commercial VPNs, while Windscribe uses 4,096-bit RSA keys and SHA512 authentication as well.
-OpenVPN protocols are supported, along with IKEv2 – which are also as secure as VPNs get.
+OpenVPN protocol is supported, along with IKEv2 – which are also as secure as VPNs get.

-There’s no kill switch function with Windscribe free VPN, but that may not be an issue.
-Instead, the VPN uses a firewall to ensure that information doesn’t leave its encrypted tunnels.
+Windscribe free VPN has a kill-switch named Firewall, and say it’s superior to what the competitors offer.
+That is because their firewall ensures that information doesn’t leave the encrypted tunnels.
 But not all users will be persuaded that this is better than automatically dropping your internet connection if VPN coverage fails.